norton120/pirate_baby/content/posts/50_first_dates_with_memgpt.md

 I am very excited about what a framework built on this concept could mean; adding stimuli to a well-appointed agent (or cluster of agents) becomes an execution layer that evolves beyond text generation and an ROI that grows exponentially with the complexity of its' charge.
 A language model operating in this fashion is still a language model - a function, not a sentient being - but it crosses a threshold of appearance that is the stuff of Sci-Fi.
 More importantly, it adds a critical element to the generative equation that I just don't see autonomous agency succeeding without: repetition.
 Humans don't immediately think every required thought and blurt out the perfect response in one breath; we take steps, ask questions that uncover new questions, pause to consider internally, and _arrive_ at an answer.
 By bestowing that same capacity on an application, this language model operating system could be a new paradigm in computing.

 For those of us building user-facing agents, this is a concept worth focus and cycles.
 Single-turn prompt libraries and slice-and-dice embedding building to RAG away bad responses was the best idea we had in the dark AI days of 6 months ago, but I don't think they will get us where we want to go.
-Lucy married Henry, became a mom, and sailed to Alaska, because she was given the agency to own her mind, manage her memories.
-Language model agents need the same, an "operating system" to unlock them.
+In _50 First Dates_ Lucy married Henry, became a mom, and sailed to Alaska, all because she was restored the agency to own her mind and manage her memories.
+Language model agents need the same in an "operating system" if we want to unlock them.

-Join me next time when we explore the parallels between Happy Gilmore and Kubernetes (hint: there are none.)
+Join me next time, when we explore the parallels between Happy Gilmore and Kubernetes (hint: there are none.)